maziggy/bambuddy/CONTRIBUTING.md

 - **GitHub web editor** — click the pencil icon on any file in the repo
 - **github.dev** — press `.` (period) on any repo page to open VS Code in your browser, with multi-file editing and syntax highlighting
-- **Cloudflare Pages previews** — every PR gets a live preview URL auto-posted to the PR as a comment; click it to see your changes rendered on the real site

 ## Getting Started